berylijncodes/exercise/README.md

 * You need **an OpenWeather API key:** The Geocoding API is free but needs a valid API key to allow responses.
 [Create an account](https://home.openweathermap.org/users/sign_up) at the OpenWeather site and copy your API key.

+* To run the application, you need to set up the following environment variables:

+API_KEY: Your OpenWeather API key.

+* You can set up these environment variables in a .env file located in the root directory of the project.
+Create a file named .env and add the following lines:

+`API_KEY=your_api_key_here` (Replace your_api_key_here with your actual OpenWeather API key.)

 * Provide the latitude and longitude and your API key as described [in the docs](https://openweathermap.org/api/geocoding-api).

 ➡️ A class `Client` is provided